- What is an Enterprise Information System?

 When designed and implement correctly, an enterprise data historian creates a lifelong dependency for organisational user groups that are serious about sharing information and quality management.

 The choice of which technology platform to use can be an expensive one.
 Overall, if the process data historian is over specified for the application, when expansion time comes it will be painful.
-Getting this right is something Parasyn can help you with.
+Factors include; speed of data storage, storage efficiency, connectivity to source devices, interoperability, client access methods and speed of data retrieval.
+Each vendor’s product differs from another.
+None of them are the same.
+Getting this right is something Parasyn can help with.

 What are the important features or differentiators between the Tier 1 Enterprise Historians?

 Tier 1 is a generic term frequently used for the large and enterprise wide process historian.
-Local Plant Historians are usually not suitable for this type of application unless the architecture supports a cascaded model where the plant historian being used as an enterprise historian is used to mimic or present aggregated values rather than the single source of truth main repository.
-However, there are high end historians suitable as a single layer Tier 1 Historian.
-With this model, cascading is not required.
+Local Plant Historians are usually not suitable for this type of application unless the architecture supports a cascaded model where the plant historian being used rolls up into the enterprise historian and is used to mimic or present aggregated values and the single source of truth.
+However, there are high end historians suitable as a single layer Tier 1 Historian which do not need to use a cascaded architecture.

 - Production Server price (this is the core product)